Terradue/doc-developer-sandbox/source/developer/debug.rst

 Hands-On Exercise 2: make a robust workflow and debug it
 ######################################################

-In this Hands-On we will modify the basic workflow to make it more robust.
-Also we will debug the workflow through the Web GUI.
+In this exercise we will modify the basic workflow to make it more robust.
+Also we will learn how to debug the workflow through the Web GUI.

 Modify the streaming executable
 ===============================